 For purposes of the statements of cash flows, the Academy considers all cash funds, cash bank accounts and highly liquid debt instruments with an original maturity when purchased of three months or less to be cash and cash equivalents.
-As of June 30, 2016 and 2015, cash and cash equivalents include a debt service reserve of \$250,000 which was maintained in accordance with a bond agreement.
-Subsequent to June 30, 2016 and before the issuance of this report, funds from this reserve were used to pay the outstanding note payable balance (see Note 7).
+As of June 30, 2016 cash and cash equivalents included a debt service reserve of \$250,000 which was maintained in accordance with a bond agreement.
+During the year ended June 30, 2017, funds from this reserve were used to pay the outstanding note payable balance (see Note 7).